Deccan Traps

+The Deccan Traps are thought to have been produced in major part by the still active Réunion hotspot, responsible for the creation of the modern Mascarene Islands in the Indian Ocean.

 Etymology

 The term trap has been used in geology since 1785–1795 for such rock formations.
 It is derived from the Swedish word for stairs (trapp) and refers to the step-like hills forming the landscape of the region.
 The name Deccan has Sanskrit origins meaning "southern".

 History

 The Deccan Traps began forming 66.25 million years ago, at the end of the Cretaceous period, although it is possible that some of the oldest material may underlie younger material.
-The bulk of the volcanic eruption occurred at the Western Ghats between 66 and 65 million years ago when lava began to extrude through fissures in the crust known as fissure eruptions.
-Determining the exact age for Deccan rock is difficult due to a number of limitations, one being that the transition between eruption events may be separated by only a few thousand years and the resolution of dating methods used is not able to pinpoint these events.
+The bulk of the volcanic eruption occurred at the Western Ghats between 66 and 65 million years ago when lava began to extrude in fissure eruptions.
+Determining the exact age for Deccan rock is difficult due to a number of limitations, one being that the transition between eruption events may have lasted only a few thousand years and the resolution of dating methods is not sufficient to pinpoint these events.
 In this way, determining the rate of magma emplacement is also difficult to constrain.
 This series of eruptions may have lasted for less than 30,000 years.

 The original area covered by the lava flows is estimated to have been as large as 1.5 e6km2, approximately half the size of modern India.
 The Deccan Traps region was reduced to its current size by erosion and plate tectonics; the present area of directly observable lava flows is around 500000 km2.

 The Deccan Traps are segmented into three stratigraphic units: the Upper, Middle, and Lower traps.
-While it was previously interpreted that these groups represented their own key points in the sequence of events in Deccan extrusion, it is now more widely accepted that these horizons relate more closely to paleo topography and distance from the eruption site.
+While it was previously interpreted that these groups represented their own key points in the sequence of events in Deccan extrusion, it is now more widely accepted that these horizons relate more closely to paleotopography and distance from the eruption site.